PaddlePaddle/docs/doc/fluid/flags_en.rst

 *******************************************
 (since 1.4.0)

 FLAGS_fuse_parameter_memory_size indicates the up limited memory size of one group parameters' gradient which is the input of communication calling ( e.g NCCLAllReduce).
-The default value is 0, it means that not set group according to memory_size.
-The unit is byte.
+The default value is -1.0, it means that not set group according to memory_size.
+The unit is MegaByte.

 Values accepted
 ---------------
-Uint64.
-The default value is 0.
+Double.
+The default value is -1.0.

 Example
 -------